LRodriguez-52/Mod5/README.md

-# Mod5
+# Module 5
-This is Module 5 Lab Activity Iteration Programming.
-There were 5 exercises to work on in Python.
+This is Module 5 Lab Activity Iteration Programming and there were 5 exercises to work on in Python.